Sinjar massacre: The offensive by night

 As ISIL attacked Sinjar and neighboring cities, the Iraqi Kurdish Peshmerga fighters in Sinjar abandoned the city, leaving the civilians behind without warning.
 There is general agreement that the majority of the forces in Shingal on that day were affiliated with the KDP, despite wildly varying estimates as to troop levels.
 KDP commanders claim that there were 2,000–4,000 KDP troops in the area.
 Similarly, Shex Alo, the KDP frontline commander for Shingal section, claims that there were 2,000 KDP fighters in the area, along with one additional Peshmerga brigade and PUK units.
 Meanwhile, most others, including but not limited to HPÊ commander Haydar Shesho and Senior Gorran Movement official Mustafa Saed Qadir who was the Minister of Peshmerga Affairs at the time and had some Peshmerga brigades in Shingal under his control, estimate that there were many more, around 11,000–15,000 troops stationed.

+The Peshmerga withdrawal, which encompassed virtually all KDP-affiliated security and military personnel in Sinjar, was ordered from Erbil and was, in most cases, conducted without any defensive engagement of Islamic State forces.
+Sarbast Babiri, a Peshmerga commander described as a Muslim Kurd from Duhok who was in charge of Sinjar's security, is reported to have been "one of the first to flee" once the jihadist advance became known but before the attack itself began, and KDP Peshmerga is reported to uniformly have refused Yazidi requests, made in numerous towns as Peshmerga withdrew, to leave weapons behind for civilian self-defence.
 The villagers defended themselves with their own weapons, but ISIL fighters shelled them with mortars.
 By 3 a.m., ISIL fighters had broken through, and began killing anyone seen outdoors.

 Sunni militants of the Islamic State of Iraq and the Levant (ISIL) continued to advance northwards of Al-Ba'aj towards Sinjar.
 On the morning of 3 August 2014, ISIL forces captured the city of Sinjar as well as the Sinjar area.
 ISIL then detonated the Sayyidah Zaynab Mosque in Sinjar, executed resisters, and demanded the residents swear allegiance and convert to Islam or be killed.